aipavilion/aipavilion.github.io/src/content/syllabus.md

 **Readings and Reactions:** Most weeks we will have reading (and sometimes viewing) assignments that will typically be some chapters from a book and a few short articles.
-Short weekly essays reacting to readings and questions posted about the readings.
+Short weekly responses to readings and questions posted about the readings.
 These essays will be posted on the class forum, and available to all students in the class for further discussion and comments.

-**Papers:** Two major papers one due mid-way through the semester, and the other due near the end.
-For both of the papers, students would submit a preliminary draft to the instructor for feedback, and would be expected to revise the final paper in response to comments and discussion.
+**Papers:** There will be two major papers in the seminar.
+For both of the papers, students will develop an idea for the paper and discuss it with the class, submit a preliminary draft to the instructor for feedback, and would be expected to revise the final paper in response to comments and discussion.
 For the first paper, students will focus on one aspect of how artificial intelligence has already impacted society, describing the impact of technological advances on a social, political, economic, or psychological aspect of human existence.
 For the second paper, students will speculate on the future, grounding their arguments in technical understanding of the expected capabilities of artificial intelligence, and considering how humanity may adapt to a future with intelligent machines.
 Students are encouraged to develop creative ideas for alternative topics for the papers, as well as alternate communications tools (such as a scripted video or podcast instead of a paper), and to discuss and gain approval for proposed alternatives with the course instructor.

-See [the course schedule](/schedule) for details on the readings and assignments.
+The deliverables for the paper assignments are:

+- <b>Sunday, 30 September</b>: Idea for First Paper Due
+- <b>Wednesday, 17 October</b>: First Paper Draft Due
+- <b>Tuesday, 30 October</b>: First Paper Final Due
+- <b>Sunday, 11 November</b>: Proposal for Final Paper Due
+- <b>Tuesday, 20 November</b>: Draft of Final Paper Due
+- <b>Monday, 10 December</b>: Final Paper Due

+(Deadlines are by 11:59pm on the date given.)

 ### Honor